-If you have a voice change that lasts for a few weeks, your primary care provider may send you to see an otolaryngologist (throat specialist) or a laryngologist (a doctor with even further specialized training in voice disorders).
+If you have a voice change that lasts for a few weeks, your primary care provider may send you to see an otolaryngologist (throat specialist) or a laryngologist (an otolaryngologist with even further sub-specialized training in voice disorders).
 The specialist will ask you about your symptoms and how long you've had them.
 He or she may examine your vocal folds and your larynx using certain tests, including:

 - Videostroboscopy: This test uses a camera called an endoscope that can visualize your larynx.
 There are two types of endoscopes: flexible endoscope and rigid endoscope.
 A flexible endoscope is a small flexible camera that looks up through your nose and hangs over the back of your throat to view your larynx.
 It does not hurt and only takes one or two minutes to perform the test.
 A rigid endoscope is a slightly larger, but still small, firm camera that enters your mouth, just to the back of your tongue, and looks at your larynx via the mouth.
 It does not go down your throat and also does not hurt.
 Both endoscopes use light sources called strobe lights that allow the physicians to view the vocal folds vibrating in slow motion